Fork-tailed Bluet (Proischnura subfurcata)

 There is currently no map available for this species.
 More data is required.

-Mainly an East African species that ranges from Ethiopia in the North down to Zimbabwe and Neighbouring Mozambique in the South.
-Its continued presence in South Africa requires confirmation.
+The Fork-tailed Bluet is mainly an East African species that ranges from Ethiopia in the North down to Zimbabwe and Neighbouring Mozambique in the South.
+Its presence in South Africa requires confirmation.

 Dragonfly Atlas: Megan Loftie-Eaton, Ryan Tippett, Rene Navarro & Les Underhill